Manon Melis: Early life

-Gabriëlla Maria Melis, given name Manon, was born on 31 August 1986 in Rotterdam.
+Gabriëlla Maria Melis was born on 31 August 1986 in Rotterdam.
 Her father is Harry Melis, a former footballer who played as a winger in the Dutch Eredivisie for Feyenoord, ADO Den Haag, and DS'79.
 At a young age, she expressed her desire to follow in his example.
 She started playing organised football in 1993 for RVVH in Ridderkerk, where she initially played in the girls' team.
 The Royal Dutch Football Association soon suggested that Melis play with and against boys, a scheme the association had introduced in 1986.
 She enjoyed the more challenging environment up to the highest youth teams.
 Girls playing football was still somewhat unusual at the time and she later said that her direct opponents were often ridiculed by their teammates for having to compete against a girl.
 Melis later said that most of her teammates on the senior national team had played on boys' teams in their youth.

 During her childhood, Melis appeared as a ball girl during a national team match at the Sparta Stadion Het Kasteel.
 She supported Feyenoord, one of her father's clubs, from an early age and has said that Giovanni van Bronckhorst and Henrik Larsson were her favourite players during her youth.